mrC2C/cis-benchmark-centOS-8/README.md

 Do note that function 'no_exist' will take a while due to the number of checks it need to process.

-If you like the script, do leave a start :)
+If you like the script, do leave a star :)

 ## UPDATES:
 What's new?